CyberAgentGameEntertainment/NovaShader/README.md

 <b>This property is visible only when the Color Mode is set to Texture 2D or Texture 3D.</b>
 </p>
 <p>
-The texture to be multiplied.
+The texture whose color will be multiplied.
 </p>
 </td></tr>
 <tr><td colspan=3><b>Progress</b></td><td>